QuantEcon/lecture-source-jl/source/rst/more_julia/need_for_speed.rst

     @show (typeof(100.0) <: Integer) == false
     100.0 + "100"

-Because the dispatch procedure starts from concrete types and works upwards, dispatch always invokes the *most specific method* available
+Because the dispatch procedure starts from concrete types and works upwards, dispatch always invokes the *most specific method* available.

 For example, if you have methods for function ``f`` that handle